nagytimi85/zettelkasten/content/zettels/1c3a-publishing-my-zettels-is-a-kindness-towards-my-adhd-self-about-that-i-felt-insecure-for-long.md

 - Simple understanding can make things so much easier.
 It happened with understanding my anxiety and recognizing its tendencies, and then it happened by understanding my ADHD and recognizing its tendencies.
 - Linking in a Zettelkasten can be over-mystified, but it's really just "this reminds me of that, that reminds me of this". [[1a1-the-knowledge-flower-and-idea-compass-tools-have-beginner-friendly-alternatives]]
+- The wild chains of associations make a Zettelkasten feel like a neurospicy brain. [[1c3a3-a-zettelkasten-sounds-neurospicy-and-i-felt-seen-when-i-first-met-the-concept]]
 - Leaving a lot of projects unfinished created a huge insecurity in me early in my life.
 My late ADHD diagnosis shone a different light on this. [[1c3a1-having-countless-unfinished-projects-can-be-an-insecurity-but-also-a-positive-quirk]]
 - I want to embrace the mentality of starting a lot more projects than I know I'll finish, and let them "naturally fight for my interest".  [[1c4-i-ache-and-aim-for-bob-doto-s-mindset-of-starting-a-lot-of-books-and-letting-them-naturally-fight-for-his-interest]]